Best PSUs For Nvidia RTX 3090 GPUs In 2023

 After a lot of speculation, leaks, and rumors, Ampere is finally here.
 The RTX 3000 series of graphics cards is a big deal, no doubt about that.
 For the better part of the year, both the PS5 and Xbox Series X were getting all of the attention.
 Ampere is Nvidia’s answer to both of these companies.
 Despite stock issues at launch, we can’t downplay the importance of these cards.

-Both the RTX 3080 and RTX 3090 provide incredible performance gains over their respective predecessors.
+The RTX 3090 provide incredible performance gains over their respective predecessors.
 This is one of the biggest generational leaps we’ve seen in a while.
 Folks, next-gen gaming is finally here.
 However, let’s not give in to the hype, as there are a few things we need to look at.

 1. Fractal Design Ion+ 860W Platinum PSU

 - None worth mentioning

 Max Output: 860W | Efficiency Rating: 80+ Platinum | Fully Modular: Yes | Fan Size: 140mm | PSU Size: Standard ATX

 Hardware enthusiasts and veteran builders are most likely familiar with Fractal Design.
 However, thanks to their excellent PC cases, they have gained mainstream popularity.
 Their main reason for fame is the fact they focus on quality, instead of gimmicks.
 The Fractal Design ION+ is a prime example of that.

 Now, let’s get a few things out of the way first.
 This is an 80+ Platinum power supply.
 It has 860 watts of power, along with a fully modular design.
 Furthermore, it has the popular Zero RPM feature build in as well.
 This means the fans don’t spin unless it needs to.
 The 140mm fan is incredibly silent as well.
 So yes, this is everything you’d expect from a top-tier PSU.